Essential Exercises for Hyrox Competitors

 Walking Lunges with Twist

-Step forward into a lunge and twist the torso toward the front leg to engage the core and hips.
+Step forward into a lunge and twist your torso toward the front leg to engage your core and hips.

 High Knees and Butt Kicks